 When Did the FDA Warn of the Dangers of Zantac?

 The FDA issued a statement in September of 2019 warning both patients and doctors of the potential risk of exposure to NDMA from taking Zantac or another ranitidine drug.
-In the FDA’s announcement, the organization explained that it was working with partners in the industry and with international regulators in order to determine the exact cause of the impurities.
+The warning stated that work with partners in pharmaceutical and medical industry and with international regulators to determine the exact cause of the impurities was ongoing.

 When Was Zantac Recalled?

-Because of the links between ranitidine and unacceptable levels of NDMA, Zantac and other drugs that contained ranitidine were voluntarily recalled in 2019.
-First pharmacies like CVS, Walmart, and Walgreens pulled the drugs from their shelves, including Zantac as well as their own versions of ranitidine drugs.
-Later that same year, the manufacturers of Zantac and the other ranitidine-based drugs voluntarily recalled their own products.
+Over concerns and publicity regarding NDMA, most Zantac and other drugs that contained ranitidine were voluntarily recalled in 2019.
+Pharmacy chains and big-box stores like CVS, Walmart, and Walgreens pulled both name-brand Zantac and store-brand drugs from their shelves.
+Manufacturers of Zantac and the other ranitidine-based drugs voluntarily recalled their own products shortly afterwards.

 What Class Action Lawsuits Are there Against Sanofi?

-In September of 2019, a class-action lawsuit was filed against Sanofi, the manufacturer of Zantac.
+In September 2019, a class-action lawsuit was filed against Sanofi, the manufacturer of Zantac.
 The plaintiffs accused the company of intentionally misleading patients about the safety of Zantac and concealing the risk of exposure to NDMA, which is a known carcinogen, or cancer-causing substance.
 The lawsuit alleges that Sanofi’s record sales of Zantac, which was the first drug to reach $1 billion in sales, were only possible because of this deception and that Sanofi valued profits over the lives and health of patients.
+These lawsuits were consolidated into multidistrict litigation (MDL 2924) in February 2020, in the Southern District Court of Florida.

 Should I Consider a Lawsuit?